wildcard329/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+	Adaptive websites use media querries and don't do much more to make the site more user-friendly.
+	Fully responsive websites shy from using hard-coded pixel values for a more fluid viewing experience.

 2. Describe what it means to be mobile first vs desktop first.

+	Mobile first means the programmer designed the site for the mobile first and other viewmodes will be available after min-width key-word as opposed to desktop first, where the desktop was the view the site was designed for and uses the max-width keyword for other viewing modes.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+	It sizes the base font so that 1 rem = 10px, which gives us a reference for font so that our webpages can be more responsive.

 4. How would you describe preprocessing to someone new to CSS?

+	It is a way to condense code, making it easier to read.
+It also adds in processes which are not easily available in CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+	My favorite concept is nesting as it makes the CSS logic a lot easier to read.
+The concept which gives me the most trouble is mixins.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.